 The dietary recommendations are also very specific and inflexible as they don’t really allow for personal taste preferences.
 For instance – someone on the AB-type diet who is lactose-intolerant and dislikes seafood is pretty much sh*t outta luck with tofu as their only source of protein (which also sounds incredibly boring).

-Moreover, the blood type diet gives no consideration to health conditions and only makes recommendations based on a person blood type.
+Moreover, the blood type diet gives no consideration to health conditions and only makes recommendations based on a persons blood type.
 For instance, if an individual has diabetes, IBS, or lactose intolerance, their specific blood type diet would not be tailored to their condition and it may or may not be more restrictive as a result.

 Most importantly, there is a serious lack of evidence to suggest that there is any benefit to eating according to your blood type.
 So, it is better to find a flexible and sustainable way of eating that works for you and your needs, rather than living your life according to a random list of foods you can and cannot eat.

 Overall, the current claims behind the blood type diet are based on theory and not so much on strong evidence.
 Therefore, more research is definitely needed to better understand any potential benefits of the blood type diet.
 While it is definitely possible for individuals to experience some health benefits from following select blood type diets (namely the type-A plant-based diet), current research suggests that this more so has to do with the quality of the diet itself rather than an individual’s blood type.
 With that said, I wouldn’t go rushing to find out your blood type or buy D’Adamo’s book so that you can follow a bogus set of eating rules.

 Written by Giselle Segovia RD MHSc

 - A Heart Healthy Diet: Top 10 Foods According to a Dietitian

 - The “Sugar Feeds Cancer” Myth vs Facts

 Updated on March 22nd, 2021